clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 ## Site Content and Context

-### What It Is
+### What It Is and Does

 Site content includes:
 - pages,
 - text,
 - and structured information from the website.

----

-### What It Does

-Site content helps ground answers in real information rather than generic responses.
+It helps ground answers in real information rather than generic responses.

 ---